-This week's Freedom Fridays got real.
-Not because I planned it that way — but because life happened two days before the livestream and I had to decide: do I show up performing "fine" like I always have?
-Or do I let y'all see what's actually going on?
+I wasn't planning to cry at work on Thursday.
+I wasn't planning to share any of this publicly.
+But life happened two days before this livestream, and I had to make a choice — do I show up performing "fine" like I've always done?
+Or do I let y'all actually see what's going on?
 I chose the second one.
-And it's the whole reason this conversation matters.
+And that choice is the whole reason this conversation needed to happen.

-Here's the thing I had to own (21:00): most of us aren't waking up and choosing to be dishonest about how we're doing.
+Here's what I've had to confront: most of us aren't waking up and choosing to be dishonest about how we're doing.
 We're not putting up a wall on purpose.
-It's more like... we just don't expect anyone to truly want to know.
-And because we don't expect it, we don't offer it.
+It's more like we just stopped expecting anyone to truly want to know.
+So we don't offer it.
+And they don't ask.
 From the outside, people see us succeeding.
 They see us doing the thing.
-They say "wow, how are you doing all that?"
-And on the inside we're thinking... when do I get to enjoy any of this?
+They say "wow, how are you doing all of that?"
+And on the inside we're thinking... when do I actually get to enjoy any of this?

-The more we keep up that facade — even unintentionally — the more we deny the people around us the chance to actually show up for us.
-And we keep wanting so deeply to be seen while simultaneously not allowing ourselves to be seen.
+The more we keep up that facade — even unintentionally — the more we deny the people around us the chance to show up for us.
+We keep wanting so deeply to be seen while simultaneously not allowing ourselves to be seen.

 If that last part stopped you —